fspmarshall/bbmt-blog/episodes/episode-1.md

 Rust.

-## Hashing Functions
+## Cryptographic Hashing Functions

 The general definition of a hashing function is a function which produces a fixed-size output for an arbitrary sized input.
 A simple example of this property would be a function which divides any whole number by 2 and returns the remainder of the devision.
 The output of this function would always be either 0 or 1, regardless of the size of the input number.
+The output of this function is also *deterministic*, meaning that it will always produce the same output for a given input.

 Cryptographic hashing functions are a special subset of hashing functions which are suitable for use in cryptography.
 The goal of a cryptographic